akond/sh-git/README.md

 * `git-creep` - Commit using the same message as in the last commit.

 * `git-cu` - Commit with the standard message

+* `git-cv` - Alias for `git commit`, but shows a diff when you are editing commit message.

 * `git-dev` - Checkout the develop branch